 The matter grew to such national attention that the courts opened an investigation on Mila for “incitement to hate towards a group of people because of their membership of a race or a specific religion,” which is a crime in France punishable by a year in prison and a €45,000 fine.
 Fortunately, the courts ruled on January 30 that Mila had only expressed an opinion towards religion and did not incite to hate.

-That ruling was a further slap in the face for Minister of Justice, Nicole Belloubet, a former university professor of law, who suggested that blasphemy is illegal in France when she told Europe 1 radio January 29 that: “Insulting a religion, is obviously an attack on the freedom of conscience.
-It is very serious…”
+That ruling was a further slap in the face for Minister of Justice, Nicole Belloubet, a former university professor of law, who said on Europe 1 radio January 29 that: “Insulting a religion, is obviously an attack on the freedom of conscience.
+It is very serious…” The Minister needed to be reminded that blasphemy is not illegal in France.

 It didn’t take long for politicians, jurists and normal citizens to react angrily, forcing the Minister later that same day to back-track saying she never said there were blasphemy laws in France which is exactly what she had said.
 Her statement was seen as an encouragement to young Muslims to threaten violence against those who criticize their religion.
 Public outrage at Belloubet grew and the Minister of the Interior, Christophe Castaner, was forced to declare before the Senate on that same day: